f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Uploading a Tenant Image via CLI
 ================================

 Tenant software images are loaded directly into the F5OS chassis partition layer.
-For the initial release of VELOS, supported tenant versions are v14.1.4 and later and 15.1.4 and later.
+For the initial release of VELOS, supported tenant versions were v14.1.4 and then later version of 14.1.x.
+Support for 15.1.4 and later was subsequently added.
+VELOS tenants do not support versions 16.0, 16.0 or 17.0, you can run either the minimum 14.1.4/15.1.4 releases or later or any versions 17.1.x and later..
 No other TMOS versions are supported other than hotfixes or rollups based on those versions of software, and upgrades to newer versions happen within the tenant itself, not in the F5OS layer.
-The images inside F5OS are for initial deployment only.
-VELOS tenants do not support versions 16.0, 16.0 or 17.0, you can run either the minimum 14.1.4/15.1.4 releases or later or any versions 17.1.x and later.
+The images inside F5OS are for initial deployment of tenants only.

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the F5OS chassis partition layer.
 If an HTTPS/SCP/SFTP server is not available, you may upload a tenant image using scp directly to the F5OS platform layer.
 Simply SCP an image to the out-of-band management IP address using the admin account and a path of **IMAGES**.
 There are also other upload options available in the webUI (Upload from Browser) or API (HTTPS/SCP/SFTP).
 Below is an example of using SCP from a remote client to the IP address of the VELOS chassis partition.